 It is A LOT easier to figure out your actual spending when you are not dealing with a spouse who just got served divorce papers.
 Track your expenses for a month or two to get an idea of what you need to live on.
 Having a sense now will help inform your separation agreement while helping you build a post-divorce financial plan.

 If you are leaving your husband for another man or interested in dating, do not start a romance until you are divorced.
-It will only make things messier and more complicated.
+It will only make things messier and more complicated, in your life and in your head.
 Depending on your state, it may harm your separation agreement.

 Every state has different divorce law – no part of divorce (except taxes) is regulated at the Federal level.
-Learning about your state’s custody and divorce laws will help you understand the legal process, what to expect, and how to protect yourself.
+Learning about your state’s custody and divorce laws will help you understand the legal process, what to expect, and how to protect yourself while leaving your marriage peacefully.

 These are a great way to increase your financial and personal safety, even if you’re not leaving your husband.

 Every woman going through something this big needs an accomplice she can trust with her keys, cash money, personal information and kids.
 Someone who will look your spouse in the face and credibly say “She isn’t here.”
-She doesn’t need to be your sister or your best friend.
-She needs to be someone completely reliable and pragmatic who is on your team 100%.
-And it could be a dude.
-Whoever you trust most.
+This person doesn’t need to be your sister or best friend.
+They need to be someone reliable and level headed who is on your team 100%.

-I really cannot stress this enough.
-I have heard multiple many stories of soon-to-be ex-husbands trying to take out a joint account in their wife’s name while separated.
-Protect your credit.
+I cannot stress this enough.
+I have heard so many stories of ex-husbands trying to take out a joint account in their wife’s name while separated.

 - Social Media